cykeldk/airlines-graph/README.md

 Note:
 advantages / disadvantages of Dicts vs Lists

 When the keys of the dictionary are 0, 1, ..., n, a list will be faster, since no hashing is involved.
-As soon as the keys are not such a sequence, you need to use a dict.
+As soon as the keys are not such a sequence, a dict its the better choice.

 In this case it would have been faster and more effecient to use a list.